clulab/fatdynet/README.md

 [success] Total time: 1 s, completed Sep 17, 2018 5:20:44 PM
 ```

+## Depending on This Project

-To use it with `sbt` in your own project, make a `build.sbt` file like
+To use fatdynet with `sbt` in your own project, make a `build.sbt` file like

 ```
 name := "dynetClient"